 Meridian Tapping Techniques or "tapping" is the umbrella-term for all energy-psychology modalities like Emotional Freedom Technique (EFT).
 This is an evolving healing modality so there are many variations on it.
-And they all work.
+They all work.

 When combined with regression-to-cause hypnosis you can get rapid and deep healing as a result.

 MTT has its roots in ancient energy-based systems.
 Over 5,000 years ago, Chinese Medical practitioners were mapping the flow of vital energy along meridians in the body.
 They identified the over 400 points which make up the acupuncture system.